 Tutorial 6: How to Process Bank Reconciliation (15:31)

-By the end of this lesson, you will be able to track your credit card purchases in QuickBooks and reconcile them with your credit card statement to ensure that they match.
-This will result in up-to-date financial statements.
+Bookkeeping is much easier when cash transactions are kept to a minimum.
+One way to limit cash transactions is to use a credit card.
+This lesson will teach you to track your credit card purchases in QuickBooks and reconcile them with your credit card statement to ensure that they match.

 The Managing Business Credit Card Transactions in QuickBooks lesson includes the following tutorials: